mindee/mindee-api-ruby/docs/nutrition_facts_v1.md

 * `amount` (Float): The amount of a single serving.
 * `unit` (String): The unit for the amount of a single serving.
 Fields which are specific to this product; they are not used in any other product.

+### Serving Size Field
+The size of a single serving of the product.

+A `NutritionFactsLabelV1ServingSize` implements the following attributes:

+* `amount` (Float): The amount of a single serving.
+* `unit` (String): The unit for the amount of a single serving.
+Fields which are specific to this product; they are not used in any other product.

+### sodium Field
+The amount of sodium in the product.

+A `NutritionFactsLabelV1Sodium` implements the following attributes:

+* `daily_value` (Float): DVs are the recommended amounts of sodium to consume or not to exceed each day.
+* `per_100g` (Float): The amount of sodium per 100g of the product.
+* `per_serving` (Float): The amount of sodium per serving of the product.
+* `unit` (String): The unit of measurement for the amount of sodium.
+Fields which are specific to this product; they are not used in any other product.

 ### sodium Field